Northern Arizona resident dies from plague

-FLAGSTAFF, Ariz. — (AP) — A resident of northern Arizona has died from pneumonic plague, health officials said Friday.
+FLAGSTAFF, Ariz. — A resident of northern Arizona has died from pneumonic plague, health officials said Friday.

 Plague is rare to humans, with on average about seven cases reported annually in the U.S., most of them in the western states, according to federal health officials.